Sebastian-Zgheyb/CryptoBot/README.md

 ---

 ### **5️⃣ Run the Backtest**
-To test the bot before live trading, run:
+To backtest the bot, run:

 ```sh
 python backtest.py